Knowledge Hub

 A NACHA file is the standardized file format used to communicate ACH payment processing instructions between financial institutions.

-Same Day ACH Guide
+A Complete Guide to Same Day ACH Transactions

 +